xsoodeh/tor/README.md

 # torrc configure

-This file for automate configure torrc flie
+This file for automate configure torrc file